luizgiacomossi/Simulation_Wingman/README.md

 For the execution of the script it is necessary:

-- PYTHON
+- PYTHON 3.8 or Newer version
-- VSCode or any other code editor
+- Visual Studio Code (VSCode) or any other code editor

-Dependencies:
+Python Dependencies:

 - PYGAME -> https://www.pygame.org/wiki/GettingStarted
 	- pip install pygame